hashchange/backbone.cycle/README.md

 [Backbone][] and [Backbone.Select][] are the only dependencies.
 Include backbone.cycle.js after [Backbone][] and [Backbone.Select][].

 The stable version of Backbone.Cycle is available in the `dist` directory, including an AMD build.
 If you use Bower, fetch the files with `bower install backbone.cycle`.
+With npm, it is `npm install backbone.cycle`.

 ## Components